Skip to main content

 B. Configuration of Download Preference

-Download preference can be configured for giving a choice to end user for the renaming option.
-This configuration controls the user’s selection of renaming preference while downloading.
-This configuration is optional and is not required if file is to be renamed mandatorily.
+Download preferences can be configured to provide users with the option to rename files option.
+This configuration controls the user’s selection of renaming preferences while downloading.
+This configuration is optional and is not required if the file is to be renamed mandatorily.

 1. Configure System Task

-Select your desired project and 'Configure System Task' with following details:
+Select your desired project and 'Configure System Task' with the following details:

-Task Context - Select context type as 'Document' from the dropdown.
+Task Context - Select the context type as 'Document' from the dropdown.

 Task - Select task 'Execute Groovy Script' from the dropdown.